i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 ```

 See [PATH repository](https://getcomposer.org/doc/05-repositories.md#path) for
-more details about the composer `Path` repository.
+more details about the composer `path` repository.

 #### Roundcube plugin configuration